oasis-tcs/idpf-specification/idpf_specification.md

 The following rules apply to RE bit setting :

-* SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set.
+* SW must keep a minimal gap of IDPF_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set.
 * The RE flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).

 Note that the descriptor fetch completion functionality